Partner Experiments and Collaborations

 The Virgo Collaboration / European Gravitational Observatory (EGO) consortium

-The VIRGO collaboration is composed of approximately 200 scientists and technicians coming mainly from the CNRS and INFN laboratories and from EGO.
-The VIRGO collaboration is responsible for overall scientific exploitation of the VIRGO gravitational wave antenna.
-The European Gravitational Observatory (EGO) consortium has responsibility for construction, commissioning and operation of the VIRGO gravitational wave antenna, and for current and future upgrades of the VIRGO antenna.
+The VIRGO collaboration is composed of approximately 280 scientists, engineers and technicians coming from the CNRS (France) and INFN (Italy) laboratories, Nikhef (Netherlands), plus Polish, Hungarian and Spanish contributions and from EGO.
+The VIRGO collaboration is involved in the design, the construction and running of the VIRGO gravitational wave antenna as well as the scientific exploitation of the data taken by the global network of GW detectors.
+The European Gravitational Observatory (EGO) consortium, created by CNRS and INFN, has responsibility to manage the VIRGO detector and coordinate future upgrades of the VIRGO antenna.

-The LCGT project aims to construct and operate a single 3km baseline cryogenic interferometer underground in Japan at the Kamioka mine.
-The aim is to minimize gravitational gradient and thermal noise through underground location combined with cryogenic suspended optics in a kilometer baseline instrument, for the first time.
+The KAGRA project aims to construct and operate a single 3-km-baseline cryogenic interferometer underground in Japan at the Kamioka mine.
+The aim is to minimize gravitational gradient and thermal noise through an underground location combined with cryogenic suspended optics in a kilometer baseline instrument, for the first time.
 The project is a development of the TAMA300 experiment.

 LISA - The Laser Interferometer Space Antenna

-LISA is a proposed joint NASA/ESA mission to deploy a constellation of three satellites at the vertices of an equilateral triangle five million kilometers on a side in heliocentric orbits twenty degrees behind that of the Earth.
-The long baseline allows detection of gravitational waves in the frequency band of approximately 10 microhertz to 100 millihertz.
+LISA is an ESA mission with NASA participation to deploy a constellation of three satellites at the vertices of an equilateral triangle several million kilometers on a side in heliocentric orbits twenty degrees behind that of the Earth.
+The long baseline allows detection of gravitational waves in the frequency band of approximately 20 microhertz to 1 hertz.
 Location in space has the twin advantages of allowing longer baselines and avoiding seismic noise that on Earth's surface precludes sensitive detection below approximately 1Hz.
-A technology mission, LISA pathfinder, is due to be launched in 2011 to test key LISA technologies.
+A very successful technology mission, LISA pathfinder, was launched in December 2015 and demonstrated flight-readiness of most LISA Technologies.
+Mission planning is now underway at ESA and NASA, and in Europe and the US.